 This is still a very hard concept for our kindergartener to see practically.
 So we are focusing on exposure at this point, not complete understanding.
 When we got home with our Halloween candy haul and sorted and counted the different kinds of candy we got, we introduced some simple skip counting to her.
 It kind of blew her mind.

 I hope these tips and these cards help you teach your students to learn how to skip count!
+UPDATE!!
+Since the new Foundations guide was released, the skip counting has expanded.
+I am working on updating these a couple of weeks at a time.
 Here are the links to the PDFs:

 - Week 5 – Skip Counting 9 and 10